afterpay/sdk-android/docs/getting-started/v2-with-cash-app-pay.md

 ### States

 `CashAppPayState` is a sealed class.
 Some states are for information only, but most will drive the logic of your integration.
+See [Cash App Pay SDK documentation][cash-app-event-listener]{:target="_blank"} for a complete list of states.
 The most critical states to handle are in the table below:

 | State  | Description |
 |:-------|:------------|